The Ultimate Guide to Link Building with Content for SEO

 For example, I could say that link-building methods of the past will no longer help your website.
 But again, that’s just opinion, and unless you already consider me an expert, you won’t necessarily pay heed to it:

 On the other hand, if I say that John Mueller of Google suggests that webmasters should focus less on link building as it’s been done in the past and instead focus more on creating high-quality content that is easy to link to, I have now added an expert opinion from Google – a source that most people trust.
 All the better if I can use word-for-word quotes that are hyperlinked to the source.

 Even if someone has never heard the name John Mueller, the fact that he is from Google makes him an instant expert in the area of SEO.
 When you can’t find specific research or statistics, expert quotes are the next best thing to back them up.

-For that reason, popular blogs in your industry can also be recognized as a go-to expert resource for research and statistics.
-For example, if you’re in the marketing space, you can cite data from blog posts on sites like HubSpot, Moz, Search Engine Journal or Unbounce – just to name a few.
+For that reason, popular blogs in your industry can also be recognized as go-to expert resources for research and statistics.
+For example, if you’re in the marketing space, you can cite data from blog posts on sites like:

-When your readers see that your claims are backed up by expert opinions, they’re more likely to trust your articles, and they’re more likely to mentally associate you with that expert.
+When your readers see that your claims are backed up by expert opinions – even if all you’ve done is copy them from existing content – they’re more likely to trust your articles, and they’re more likely to mentally associate you with that expert.